Semiparametric Inference For Causal Effects In Graphical Models With Hidden Variables: Average Causal Effects: Primal Fixability of Treatment T

 A simple procedure to estimate the dual IPW involves modeling the conditional density { $p(M \mid T, C).$} However, a more sophisticated procedure may take advantage of modeling the density ratio directly as suggested by \cite{sugiyama2010dimensionality}.

 We now turn our attention to the ADMG in Fig.~\ref{fig:motiv}(b).
-The inverse Markov pillow of $T$ in Fig.~\ref{fig:motiv}(b) is $\{M, Y\}.$ The corresponding primal and dual IPW estimators are given by,
+The inverse Markov pillow of $T$ in Fig.~\ref{fig:motiv}(b) is $\{M, Y\}.$ The corresponding primal and dual IPW formulations are given by,

 {

 }